Prince-Aslan/PowerBI--Maji-Ndogo-Water-Project/README.md

-## Maji Ndogo Water Project
+# Maji Ndogo Water Project

 ## Project Overview

-# Note: To view the Analysis and Dashbard, Kindlt download file and view using pwer BI
+* Note: To view the Analysis and Dashbard for this project, Kindly download wach file and view them using Power BI